 After Announcing Marriage Ssharad Malhotra & Ripci Share Pictures; Couple Seeks God's Blessings!

-Kasam Tere Pyar Ki actor Ssharad Malhotra surprised fans by announcing about his love and wedding.
+Kasam Tere Pyar Ki actor Ssharad Malhotra surprised fans by announcing his love and wedding.
 The actor revealed that he has found life partner in Delhi-based Designer Ripci Bhatia and the couple is all set to tie the knot in April.
 The actor had also revealed that his sister, who is also a designer, introduced him to Ripci.
-He praised Ripci saying she is level-headed and independent.
-He revealed that the fear of marriage is what that connected them.
+He praised Ripci saying she is level-headed and independent girl.
+He added that the fear of marriage was what that connected them.

 Recently, Ripci had shared a picture flaunting a ring, which raised speculations if the couple is engaged.
-Now after making the relationship official both Ripci and Sharad shared adorable pictures snapped together seeking blessings from the God.
+Now, after making the relationship official, both Ripci and Sharad shared adorable pictures snapped together seeking God's blessings.

-Ripci shared a picture that was taken in front of Golden Temple and captioned it as, "Lifetimes ago.
+Ripci shared a picture and captioned it as, "Lifetimes ago.
 It was you..It's still..You❤@sharadmalhotra009.Thankyou everyone for sending in so much love..for all the blessings..lovely messages.. vms..And most of all loving SM so much..love to all🤗 #homesweethome #newbeginnings #smarmy #smarmyrocks."

 On the other hand, Ssharad too shared a picture, which is captured in front of Lord Ganesha.
 The actor wrote, "They say ur lucky .......I say, I'm lucky ❤@ripci.bhatia🤗 #ripsha #ganpatibappamorya #nowandforever."